Ruhanyat-994/myCTF/THM-CTF/Dav/WriteUp.md

 - Our php reverse shell has been attached there lets try it

-- I should work but its not working .
+- It should work but its not working .
 As we have password and the username we can get into webdav terminal thorough our kali machine

 ```sh
 └─$ cadaver http://10.10.236.5/webdav/